-- Varying survivorship - Variable trajectory, including for benign brain tumour diagnoses - High frequency of disabling complications - High severity of disabling complications - Knowledge of increasing cognitive dysfunction - Life context where there is resilience or a lack of ability to cope.
+- varying survivorship - variable trajectory, including for benign brain tumour diagnoses - high frequency of disabling complications - high severity of disabling complications - knowledge of increasing cognitive dysfunction - life context where there is resilience or a lack of ability to cope.

-Research evidence4 suggests that patients living with a NMBT (meningiomas) are faced with cognitive deficits in several areas affecting function before to surgery.
+Research evidence4 suggests that patients living with a NMBT (meningiomas) are faced with cognitive deficits in several areas affecting function before surgery.
 Following surgery, most of these patients seem to improve in cognitive functioning.
 However, they still have impairments in a wide range of cognitive functions compared to healthy controls.

-Meningioma patients also report5 clinically worse health related quality of life (HRQoL) than healthy controls.
+Meningioma patients also report5 clinically worse health-related quality of life (HRQoL) than healthy controls.
 Radiotherapy seems to improve some areas of HRQoL in the short term, while HRQoL decreased to pre-radiotherapy levels in the long term.
 Tumour resection increases HRQoL, but long-term follow-up shows persistent reduced HRQoL compared with healthy controls.
 It suggests an impaired HRQoL in meningioma patients, even years after antitumour treatment.

-4 Meskal, I et al. Cognitive functioning in meningioma patients: a systematic review in J Neurooncol (2016) 128:195-205.
+4 Meskal I, et al. Cognitive functioning in meningioma patients: a systematic review.
+Journal of Neuro-Oncology.
+2016;128(2):195-205.

-5 Zamanipoor Najafabadi, A et al. Impaired health-related quality of life in meningioma patients-a systematic review in Neuro Oncol.
-2017 Jul 1;19(7):897-907. doi: 10.1093/neuonc/now250.
+5 Zamanipoor Najafabadi A, et al. Impaired health-related quality of life in meningioma patients-a systematic review.
+Neuro-Oncology.
+2017;19(7):897-907.